Parallel processing in immune networks: Parallel processing performances

-In the low (fast) noise limit ($\beta \to \infty$), when no dilution is present ($d=0$) the second magnetization $m_2$ disappears and the first magnetization $m_1$ approaches the value $1$ as expected because the Hopfield model is recovered.
-As dilution is increased, $m_1$ decreases linearly, while $m_2$ displays a parabolic profile with peak at $d=0.5$.
-In the presence of (fast) noise, $m_2$ starts growing for higher values of dilution because (as will be cleared by the signal-to-noise analysis of the next section) the signal\footnote{We use the term "fields" for the forces acting on $h_i$ and "channels" for those on $m_{\mu}$.} insisting on the latter, which is proportional to $d(1-d)$, must be higher than the noise level in order to be effective.
+In the low (fast) noise limit ($\beta \to \infty$, right panel), when no dilution is present ($d=0$) the second magnetization $m_2$ disappears and the first magnetization $m_1$ approaches the value $1$ as expected because the Hopfield model is recovered.
+As dilution is increased, $m_1$ decreases linearly, while $m_2$ displays a parabolic profile with peak at $d=1/2$.
+In the presence of (fast) noise (right panel), $m_2$ starts growing for higher values of dilution because (see next subsection and the signal-to-noise analysis of Appendix for further details) the signal insisting on the latter, which is proportional to $d(1-d)$, must be higher than the noise level in order to be effective.
 Also notice that, from intermediate dilution onwards, $m_1$ and $m_2$ collapse and the related curves converge at a ``bifurcation'' point.

-Let us now deepen these results, first from a more intuitive point of view, and later from a more rigorous one.
+We now deepen these results, first from a more intuitive point of view, and later from a more rigorous one.

-In the zero (fast) noise limit, let us fix $\xi^1$ as the pattern corresponding to the maximum overlap with the magnetic configuration, so that the expected Mattis magnetization is $\langle m_1 \rangle= (1-d)$.
-The remaining $H \, d$ ``free'' spins will seek for patterns to align with, namely displaying non-null entries in correspondence with the null entries of $\xi^1$.
-Actually, due to dilution, one expects that the second best-matching pattern only engages $H\,d(1-d)$ spins, while the remaining $H \, d ^2$ will match other patterns; in general, the $k$-th best-matching pattern is expected to engage $H \, d^{k-1}(1-d)$.

-Such a hierarchical fashion for alignment is more optimal than a uniform alignment of spins amongst the available patterns which would yield $m_k=d/B$ for any $k$ and an overall energy $-H/2 \sum_k (d/B)^2 = -(d^2H)/(2B)$.
-Indeed, the hierarchical solution is the one that minimizes the energy (recall that the magnetization are summed quadratically) as well as the most likely from a combinatorics point of view, providing an overall energy $- H/2 \sum_k [(1-d)d^k]^2 = - H (1-d^{2+2B})(1-d) / [2(1+d)]$.